ActiveBrainAtlas/MouseBrainAtlas_dev/doc/demo3DRender.md

 - In the 3D viewer, use mouse wheel to zoom and SHIFT+drag to move.
 Press Q to quit.

 If encounter the error "X Error of failed request", follow [this fix](https://askubuntu.com/a/882047).

+## Changing initial viewing angle

+The angle is controlled by three parameters:
+- view_up: vector representing the up direction
+- position: position of the camera
+- focal: position of focal point

+I have defined a few presets of these parameters in the function launch_vtk() in src/utilities/vis3d_utilities.py.
+The presets are: 15 (meaning 15 degrees from above), 30, 45, sagittal, coronal_posteriorToAnterior, horizontal_bottomUp, horizontal_topDown

+You can choose which preset to use by modifying Line 144 of demo/demo_render3d.py, just change the argument init_angle='sagittal' to any of above.

+Alternatively, you can choose to directly set the three arguments (view_up, position and focal).

+To obtain the values of these parameters, just rotate/move/zoom the atlas in the viewer until you are satisfied with the angle.
+Then press "g".
+These parameters will be printed in the terminal.
+Then you can feed them as arguments to launch_vtk().
+The next time you run the code, the viewer will initialize to this angle.